nginxinc/nginx-ingress-workshops/Rancher/labs/lab2/readme.md

    kubectl describe pod $NIC -n nginx-ingress
    ```

-   **Observe:** The IP address and TCP ports that are open on the Ingress (they should match the `lab2/nginx-ingress.yaml` file, around lines `25-35`).
+   **Observe:** The IP address and TCP ports that are open on the Ingress.
 Verify you have the following listening Ports:

    * Port `80 and 443` for http/s traffic,
    * Port `8081` for Readiness,